paritytech/chainspecs/README.md

 ## Usage
 You can download chainspec and save it as `chainspec.json` file, then start the substrate node with the `--chain ./chainspec.json` flag.

-> Note: for some nodes, you may save chainspec with a different name [see](https://github.com/PureStake/moonbeam/issues/1104#issuecomment-996787548)
+> ⚠️ For some nodes, you may save chainspec with a different name [see](https://github.com/PureStake/moonbeam/issues/1104#issuecomment-996787548)

-> Note: for production, it is better to use chainspec provided in binary, ( example: `--chain kusama`) this repo is designed for test networks that reset often.
+> ⚠️ For production, it is better to use the chainspec provided in the binary (e.g., `--chain kusama`).
+This repo is designed to contain the latest chainspecs before release (for test purposes).

+> ⚠️ All chainspecs are sourced from the default development branch, **not** the last release.
+> Source repositories (git submodules) are updated once a week.

 # List of Chainspecs
 ### Polkadot